Hoodoo (spirituality): Central African influence

+The Bakongo influences in Hoodoo practice are evident.
+According to academic research, about 40 percent of Africans shipped to the United States during the slave trade came from Central Africa's Kongo region.
+Emory University created an online database that shows the voyages of the transatlantic slave trade.
+This database shows many slave ships primarily leaving Central Africa.
+Artifacts and written accounts from across the American South revealed a direct link to cultural and spiritual practices that originated in Angola, the Democratic Republic of the Congo, and the Republic of the Congo.
 Cultural anthropologist Tony Kail conducted research in African American communities in Memphis, Tennessee, and traced the origins of Hoodoo practices to Central Africa.
 In Memphis, Kail interviewed Black rootworkers and wrote about African American Hoodoo practices and history in his book "A Secret History of Memphis Hoodoo."
 For example, Kail recorded at former slave plantations in the American South: "The beliefs and practices of African traditional religions survived the Middle Passage (the Transatlantic slave trade) and were preserved among the many rootworkers and healers throughout the South.
 Many of them served as healers, counselors, and pharmacists to slaves enduring the hardships of slavery."
 Sterling Stuckey, a professor of American history who specialized in the study of American slavery and African American slave culture and history in the United States, asserted that African culture in America developed into a uniquely African American spiritual and religious practice that was the foundation for conjure, Black theology, and liberation movements.
 Stuckey provides examples in the slave narratives, African American quilts, Black churches, and the continued cultural practices of African Americans.
+In the Lowcountry of South Carolina and the Sea Islands, the Gullah-Geechee people preserved elements of traditional Kongo and Ambundu culture.